Increasingly, research demonstrates the important role nutrition can play in providing systemic support and relief for dry eyes.

 GLA

 Gamma-linolenic acid (GLA) is an essential fatty acid in the omega-6 family found primarily in plant-based oils that has also been found to play a key role in reducing dry eye symptoms.
 GLA cannot be easily obtained from the typical diet.
 Linoleic acid, which is found in cooking oils and processed foods, can be converted in the body to GLA, but unfortunately, dietary and lifestyle factors such as sugar consumption, alcohol, aging, and illness inhibit the body’s ability to make sufficient GLA on its own.
 Adequate GLA is required to maintain a healthy balance of anti-inflammatory signalling molecules in the body.
 GLA can be converted to the anti-inflammatory prostaglandin, PGE1, which supports normal tear secretion.
 Clinical studies report that GLA reduces symptoms and calms inflammation in people with dry eye and improves symptoms and increases tear production in people undergoing corrective laser procedures.
-It reduces symptoms and increases antiinflammatory prostaglandin levels.
+It reduces symptoms and increases anti-inflammatory prostaglandin levels.
 Combining the essential fatty acids from omega-3 fish oil with the critical omega-6 GLA from borage oil in balanced amounts helps block the formation of inflammatory prostaglandins.

 Vitamin D

-Research has shown that Vitamin D deficiency is strongly associated with dry eye symptoms.
+Research has shown that Vitamin D deficiency is associated with dry eye symptoms.
 This has led scientists to report that Vitamin D may play an important protective role in dry eye syndrome due to its antiinflammatory properties.
 Supplementation with Vitamin D may be useful for dry eye symptoms including ocular discomfort, soreness, redness, ocular fatigue, sensitivity to light and blurred vision.
 Researchers also suggest that vitamin D may help prevent dry eyes by inducing cathelicidin, an anti-microbial protein that can be produced by cells in the eyes and heal eye wounds.

 Vitamin E